 4. Breathe through the diaphragm

-On the other hand, the simple skill of diaphragmatic breathing (which you can learn in 4 minutes) can help you to maintain a relaxed state of mind most of the time.
+One reason why people are so stressed is that they breathe these shallow, upper-body breaths.
+This way of breathing releases more cortisol (the stress hormone) into your system and makes you feel tense.
+The simple skill of diaphragmatic breathing (which you can learn in 4 minutes) can help you maintain a relaxed state of mind most of the time.
 Decide to be mindful of your breath.
 Notice when it becomes shallow and counter that with your deep belly breaths.

 5. Do the 5-minute deep breathing exercise